nens/nens-auth-client/README.rst

 For first-time logins, there is no RemoteUser object to match the external user ID with a local django user.
-In this case, users are accepted only if the user presents a valid invitation slug.
-So: new users may be created exclusively through Invitations.
+In this case, users are accepted only if the user presents a valid invitation.
 This is because there is no way to safely match external user ids to local django users.

-After the user logs in for the first time a RemoteUser object is created to handle subsequent logins.
+There are two kinds of invitations: invitations with user, and invitations without.
+If the invitation has a user set, the external user id will be connected to that user (through a RemoteUser).
+If the invitation has no user set, a new User + RemoteUser will be created.
+The local username will equal the Cognito username field (``"cognito:username"``).

-Additionally, an invitation contains ``permissions`` to be assigned to the new user.
+Additionally, an invitation contains ``permissions`` to be assigned to the user.
 Permissions are assigned through a ``PermissionBackend``, that differs per app, because each app has its own authorization model.
 This project has an example implementation in ``permissions.py``.
 This is the default backend::